Andrey Stavnitser: Career

 The TIS container terminal has been built on the initiative of Andrey Stavnitser — during his USAID internship in the 2000s, Andrey traveled a lot around American ports, and returned to Ukraine with the firm conviction that the whole world would pivot towards container transportation.
 The terminal survived the crisis of 2008 and significantly increased its capacity, thanks to which it attracted one of the world leaders in this industry.
 After the deal, the terminal changed its brand to DP World TIS Pivdennyi.
 Andrey Stavnitser remained a shareholder of the company.

-In March 2020, at the request of the President of Ukraine Volodymyr Zelensky, Stavnitser headed a volunteer organization Headquarters to prevent the spread of COVID-19 in the Odessa region.
+In March 2020, at the request of the President of Ukraine Volodymyr Zelensky, Stavnitser headed a volunteer organization Headquarters to prevent the spread of COVID-19 in the Odesa region.
 Within three months of work, the Headquarters managed by Andrey Stavnitser managed to collect and send more than ₴135 million to support medical institutions in the region.

 In 2021, in an interview to Forbes Ukraine magazine, Andrey Stavnitser claimed that after 13 years in the position of TransInvestService CEO, he decided to withdraw from operational management of his business, and remain as a shareholder while retaining his position on the TIS Supervisory Board.
 With this story, Andrey has been featured on the Forbes magazine cover.

 Andrуy Stavnitser is currently developing investment company SD Capital.
 The project is executed in collaboration with Philipp Grushko, who has been the Head of Business Development for TIS for many years, and later also became a member of the TIS Supervisory Board.
 In the short term, the company's key activities are primarily going to be aimed at Health Tech and Food Tech projects.

 Andrey Stavnitser has been appointed as member of the Supervisory Board of the Aspen Institute Kyiv.

 Andrey Stavnitser is also a member of the supervisory board of Jewish Confederation of Ukraine, which is a part of World Jewish Congress under the leadership of Ronald Lauder.
 The goal of the Jewish Confederation of Ukraine is to support Jewish communities around the country, to preserve Jewish history and culture, to revere the memory of the Jewish Holocaust as well as to stand up against antisemitism.